williamiommi/sanity-plugin-icon-manager/README.md

 ## 🎭 Custom Diff View

-The plugin comes with a [custom diff component](https://www.sanity.io/docs/custom-diff-components) that lets you see the differences in a more human-readable way.
+The plugin includes a [custom diff component](https://www.sanity.io/docs/custom-diff-components) that allows you to view differences in a more human-readable way.
 You can have three different custom diff views:

 ### Icon Added